stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 When I visited the school in Pos Tohoi, the professors seemed reluctant to talk and asked me not to mention their names.
 When I asked them about their beatings, one of them laughed nervously.

-“No, no, it is completely false,” he said.
-“They are only rumors,” added another.
+"No, no, it is completely false," he said.
+"They are only rumors," added another.

 In Kuala Lumpur, the Deputy Minister of Education, P. Kamalanathan, says that the government is doing all it can for the Orang Asli.